JCSAT-4B: Satellite description

-It's mainly used for broadcasting digital televisions channels It has two fixed beams named Japan Beam and South East Asia Beam.
-The former offers coverage from the Middle and Near East through South West Asia, South East Asia and Oceania.
-With the latter mainly covering Indonesia and Malaysia.
-In addition to the two fixed beams, it offers two steerable beams to cover zones where demands has surpassed the fixed beam capacity.
+It's mainly used for broadcasting digital television channels.
+It has two fixed beams, the Japan Beam and the South East Asia Beam.
+The former offers coverage from the Middle and Near East through South West Asia, South East Asia, and Oceania, whereas the latter covers Indonesia and Malaysia.
+In addition to the two fixed beams, it offers two steerable beams to cover zones where demands have surpassed the fixed beam capacity.

 History

 On April 16, 2009, JSAT made its seventh order for an A2100-based satellite from Lockheed, the JCSAT-13 and Lippostar-1.
 It would feature 44 Ku band transponders with two steerable antennas for on-orbit reconfiguration.
-It was to be launched in 2013 for the 124°East slot where it would replace JCSAT-4A.
-The next day, April 17, Arianespace announced that they had secured the contract to launch JCSAT-13 on an Ariane 5 ECA.
+It was to be launched in 2013 for the 124°East slot, which would replace JCSAT-4A.
+The next day, April 17, Arianespace announced they had secured the contract to launch JCSAT-13 on an Ariane 5 ECA.

-On March 23, 2012, JSAT announced that the expected launch date for JCSAT-13 was May 15.
-Also, that it would replace JCSAT-4A at the 124° East slot to offer the SKY PerfecTV! digital broadcasting service.
-As scheduled, on May 15 as 22:13 UTC, an Ariane 5 ECA, successfully launched JCSAT-13 and Vinasat-2 to a geostationary transfer orbit.
+On March 23, 2012, JSAT announced that the expected launch date for JCSAT-13 was May 15, and it would replace JCSAT-4A at the 124° East slot to offer the SKY PerfecTV! digital broadcasting service.
+As scheduled, on May 15 at 22:13 UTC, an Ariane 5 ECA successfully launched JCSAT-13 and Vinasat-2 to a geostationary transfer orbit.
 JCSAT-13 separated from the top berth at 22:39 UTC, and first signals were acquired at 23:20 UTC.
 After the launch success, JCSAT-13 was renamed JCSAT-4B.

 On the same day of the launch, JSAT announced an agreement with the Lippo Group to use JCSAT-4B to offer a direct-to-home satellite TV broadcast service across Indonesia.
 After reaching the 124°East, it was commissioned into service on July 10, replacing JCSAT-4A.